-These lengthy timeframes for a wind farm project are significant and can raise a number of issues for consideration, including:
+These lengthy timeframes for projects are significant and can raise several issues for consideration, including:

-- The transport plan itself also needs to be holistic and be carefully planned and mapped from port to project, with appropriate consultation with all relevant stakeholders that have jurisdiction along the proposed route.
+- The transport plan itself also needs to be holistic and be carefully planned and mapped from port to project, requiring appropriate consultation with all relevant stakeholders that have jurisdiction along the proposed route.
 This consultation will need to be repeated if there is a change to the route and/or the impacts on related matters such as vegetation clearance and property access.

-- The requirements on the developer to qualify for the ability to request a renewal of the permit for a further period may be minor relative to the total project scope (for example, the building of a simple shed or road access to the site) so to demonstrate some level of commitment to construct the project.
-These relatively minor works, when compared to the total proposed project, may be viewed as not substantial enough to warrant that the project has materially commenced within the permitted timeframe nor obligate the project in a way that it has no choice but to proceed.
+- The current requirements on the developer to qualify for the ability to request a renewal of the permit for a further period may be minor relative to the total project scope (for example, the building of a simple shed or road access to the site) so to demonstrate some level of commitment to construct the project.
+These relatively minor works, when compared to the total proposed project, may be viewed as not substantial enough to demonstrate that the project has materially commenced within the permitted timeframe nor obligate the project in a way that it has no choice but to proceed.

-- The community affected by the wind farm (including host landowners and neighbours) can be subjected to very long periods of uncertainty as to whether or not the project will proceed.
+- The community affected by the proposed project (including host landowners and neighbours) can be subjected to very long periods of uncertainty as to whether the project will proceed.
 This uncertainty can affect a range of individual landowner and stakeholder decisions as well as discourage or prevent other potential development within the project’s planned footprint and surrounds.

 - Community engagement may also not be sustained by the developer over long periods of uncertainty and may deteriorate during the elongated time frame.